josh-mcq/MySportsPredictions.net/README.md

 # MySportsPredictions.net

+**Bug Alert!!**
+05/26/2015 - A bug somewhere is preventing predictions from being saved currently, I am currently working to debug the application, and suspect it has to do with changes to one of the API's used in this application.

+**Disclaimer**
+This application was my first major project building a dynamic application, and I was guided mostly by late nights, intuition, coffee(no sugar please), and books, tutorials, and stack overflow.
+While it does not live up to the quality coding standards I'd like to think I try to adhere now, it was at one point a functional application, that shows, if nothing else, that with persistence you can achieve a lot.
+That said, read the following code at your own risk.

 **Functional Overview of this application**

 - Users may sign up with a username and email address, or by clicking on "guest" you may see functionality and use it as 'guest user'